kumaunix/php-sms/readme.txt

 email tobias.sopu@gmail.com
 https://github.com/kumaunix/

--- Please create table for SMS table.
+This sms can show online and offline users, it has notifications. users can exchange text messages, pictures and pdfs as SMS.

--- Please read before create the user name also
-Your session usage in this system $_SESSION['id'] = id as auto_increment in the users table
+--Important !!
+Please read before create the user name also Your session usage in this system $_SESSION['id'] = id as auto_increment in the users table
 $_SESSION['user'] refers to the role of the users in the system, users, admin, manager, etc.
 $_SESSION['lname'] refers to the last name and $_SESSION['fname'] refers to first name of the user.
 If you have a different variable name please